-Go Native New Zealand is New Zealand's premium online supplier of mainly raw, natural and organic skincare ingredients.
+Go Native New Zealand is New Zealand's premium online supplier of natural and organic skincare ingredients.

-We stock essential oils, vegetable oils, cosmetic butters, waxes, fragrance oils, raw materials, ready-to-go bases, and more.
+We stock essential oils, carrier oils, cosmetic butters, waxes, fragrance oils, raw materials, ready-to-go bases, and more.

 We've been in operation since 2001 and in our present form since 2007.

-We’re a small, close-knit, mainly family team and are committed to finding the finest ingredients from around the world.
-These ingredients must be ethically sourced and where possible we buy direct from the growers, so we can establish a relationship with them and get to know their lives and businesses.
-Often, countries we deal with have no systems in place to be able to stamp their products with Fair Trade or Certified Organic logos, but since many of our suppliers are family or village enterprises, we feel comfortable with their conditions.
+We’re a small, close-knit team of family and friends who are committed to finding the finest ingredients from around the world.
+These ingredients must be ethically sourced and where possible we buy direct from the growers, so we can establish a relationship with them.

 We are customer focused and really like to hear what our customers have to say about our products and service and what ingredients they would like us to provide.
 This feedback enables us to improve our service.

 Go Native New Zealand was founded by Elinor McEwan in 2001 and is based in Auckland, New Zealand.

 We started as Go Native Soap Company making handmade, cold-process soaps.
 This led to contract manufacturing soap for a New Zealand natural cosmetics company that exported the soap, mainly to Korea, Taiwan and Japan.

 By 2007, we decided there was a need for a good supplier of natural and organic skincare ingredients.

 When starting out making your own skincare products, it is very hard to source the ingredients, and especially hard to source them in small quantities.